 In use case 3c.2, a service is provided by the Service Provider to the Human Service Consumer, who has been delegated by the Entitled Party.
-Delegation evidence is now registered at a Authorisation Registry.
+Delegation evidence is registered in one Authorisation Registry, while authorisation info is registered in another Authorisation Registry.

 Delegation info PIP

 No delegation Service Provider Entitled Party Authorisation Reg

 Auth info PIP Service Provider 3 3a 3b 3c

 Entitled Party 3.1 3a.1 3b.1 3c.1

 Authorisation Reg 3.2 3a.2 3b.2 3c.2

-ldentity Provider 3.3 3a.3 3b.3 3c.3
+Identity Provider 3.3 3a.3 3b.3 3c.3

-The Identity Provider cannot hold explicit authorisation info, but it can hold info about a Human Service Consumer's identity that implies authorisation - i.e. 'working for truck company X'
+^{}The Identity Provider cannot hold explicit authorisation info, but it can hold info about a Human Service Consumer's identity that implies authorisation - i.e. 'working for truck company X'

-Note that an Identity Broker can be introduced to broker the relation between the Service Provider and the Identity Provider(s) and/or the Service Provider and the Authorisation Registry(s).
+Note that an Identity Broker is introduced to broker the relation between the Service Provider and the Identity Provider(s) and/or the Service Provider and the Authorisation Registry(s).
 This is optional and useful in situations with several Identity Providers and/or Authorisation Registries.